 Beginning in April 2019, the Association positioned approximately 70% of its loanable funds into fixed term investments at CoBank.
-As of year-end, there was \$67 million equally maturing from six months to seven years with rates from 1.39% to 2.43% which is returned to the Association through its loanable funds credit with CoBank.
+As of year-end 2020, there was \$57.491 million in fixed term investments.
+This represents approximately 55% of loanable funds.
+The weighted average return as of year-end was 2.19% with a weighted average term to maturity of 3.04 years.

 The purpose of this strategy is to reduce the volatility of net interest income due to changes in our cost of funds.
 As noted above, because the Association's equity is used to fund loans, net interest income will be higher when interest rates are higher, and lower when interest rates are lower, all other factors being equal.
-On the other hand, income from fixed-term instruments will increase when interest rates decrease, and decrease when interest rates increase, all other factors being equal.
+Conversely, income from fixed-term instruments will increase when interest rates decrease, and decrease when interest rates increase, all other factors being equal.
 These two factors will tend to offset each other and result in the reduction of net interest income volatility.